I ching

 “Although the lines are not in their proper places, the firm and yielding correspond.”
 Like electricity, the firm or positive energy and the yielding or negative energy interact in force and fields that binds atoms, generate molecules and animate life.
 At all levels, life is regenerating itself from the chaotic dance of what appears to be disorder.

 Since nothing can reach completion, the trend moves toward the opposite condition: renewal.
 Life reveals its enormous power to sustain and strengthen its creatures to those who would follow its ways.
-Although disorder ends the Book of Changes, we know that it is a necessary pathway to renewal.

 As the transition arrives, we see the image of the tree before it begins to branch.
 In between the stagnation of winter and the great fullness of summer is spring: a rebirth.
 It comes from 'nowhere,' although we know it will come again, because it has come before.